ibrunotome/docker-laravel-appengine/README.md

 ## FPM

-If you wanna use php-fpm instead of swoole extension (seriously, WHY?), so remove swoole extension from `php.ini` and the program from `supervisord.conf`, uncomment the swoole program of `supervisord.conf` file and remove the related lines of swoole from `Dockerfile`.
+If you wanna use php-fpm instead of swoole extension (seriously, WHY?), so remove swoole extension from `php.ini` and the swoole program from `supervisord.conf`, uncomment the php-fpm program of `supervisord.conf` file and remove the related lines of swoole from `Dockerfile`.

 ## F.A.Q